Stewart Butterfield: Awards and honors

 In 2005, Butterfield was named one of Businessweeks "Top 50" Leaders in the entrepreneur category.
 In the same year, he was also named in the TR35, a list collated by MIT in its MIT Technology Review publication, as one of the top 35 innovators in the world under the age of 35 years.
 In 2006, he was named in the "Time 100", Time magazine's list of the 100 most influential people in the world, and also appeared on the cover of Newsweek magazine.

 In November 2008, Butterfield received the "Legacy Distinguished Alumni Award" from the University of Victoria.

 In 2015, Stewart was named the Wall Street Journals Technology Innovator for 2015, awarded TechCrunch’s Founder of the Year Crunchie, and included in Vanity Fairs New Establishment, Advertising Ages Creative 50, and Details’ Digital Mavericks lists.

 In May 2017, he was featured in Masters of Scale, a podcast series by Reid Hoffman, co-founder of Linkedin, along with other successful businesspeople such as Mark Zuckerberg, John Elkann, and Brian Chesky.
 In it, he discussed the scaling strategy adopted by Slack.

 Personal life

 Butterfield was married to Caterina Fake, his Flickr co-founder, from 2001 to 2007.
-They have one child together, who was born in 2007.
+They have one child together, who was born on July 11, 2007.
 In May 2019 he became engaged to Jennifer Rubio, co-founder of Away Luggage.
 They married the next year and have a son and a daughter together.
 On April 21, 2024, it was thought that Butterfield's 16-year-old child had run away from home, but she was found alive on April 29, and a 26-year-old man was arrested for abduction.
+On August 5, 2026, Rubio and Stewart posted a collaboration post on Instagram stating they were separating.